Efficient Online Minimization for Low-Rank Subspace Clustering: Experiments

-{\bf Algorithms.} \ For the subspace recovery task, we compare our algorithm with state-of-the-art solvers including ORPCA~\cite{feng2013online}, LRR~\cite{liu2013robust} and PCP~\cite{candes2011robust}.
-For the subspace clustering task, we choose ORPCA, LRR and SSC~\cite{elhamifar2009sparse} as the competitive baselines.
-Recently, \cite{liu2014recovery} improved the vanilla LRR by utilizing some low-rank matrix for $\bY$.
-We denote this variant of LRR by LRR2 and accordingly, our algorithm equipped with such $\bY$ is denoted as OLRSC2.
+For the subspace recovery task, we compare our algorithm with ORPCA~\citep{feng2013online}, LRR~\citep{liu2013robust} and PCP~\citep{candes2011robust}.
+For the subspace clustering task, we choose ORPCA, LRR and SSC~\citep{elhamifar2009sparse} as the competitive baselines.
+Recently, \citet{liu2014recovery} improved the vanilla LRR by utilizing some low-rank matrix for $\bY$.
+We denote this variant of LRR by LRR2 and accordingly, our algorithm equipped with such a basis dictionary $\bY$ is denoted as OLRSC2.